 Dr. James Larry Heath, 79, of Terre Haute, passed away Dec.
 21, 2017, peacefully in his sleep at home surrounded by family.
 Larry was born on Dec.
 13, 1938 and had just celebrated his 79th birthday.
 He is joining his beloved wife, Martha, who preceded him in death on March 14, 2016.

-Larry also was preceded in death by his parents, Beryl and Pauline Heath; his brothers, Skee and Bill; and sons, Paul Heath and Paul Sipes.
+Larry also was preceded in death by his parents, Beryl and Pauline Heath; his brothers, Skee and Bill; and son, Paul Heath.

-Larry is lovingly remembered by his sister, Susie Hawes (Craig); children, Matt (Janet), Erick (Colleen), Mike Sipes (Jodie) and Katie Bell (Darrell); grandchildren, Jessica Yip (Benry), Alex, Marlo, Hayden, Ryan Sipes (Mackenzie), Emily Sipes, Andrew Sipes and Rachel Bell; and great-grandchildren, Ari Yip, Harper Melbrecht, Skyler Sipes, and Hayden Francese; and several nieces, nephews and other relatives.
+Larry is lovingly remembered by his sister, Susie Hawes (Craig); children, Matt (Janet), Erick (Colleen), Mike Sipes (Jodie), Katie Bell (Darrell), and Paul Sipes; grandchildren, Jessica Yip (Benry), Alex (Aaron), Marlo, Hayden, Ryan Sipes (Mackenzie), Emily Sipes, Andrew Sipes and Rachel Bell; and great-grandchildren, Ari Yip, Harper Melbrecht, Skylar Sipes, and Hayden Francese; and several nieces, nephews and other relatives.

 Larry was born in Gridley, California, on Dec.
 13, 1938.
 He graduated from Chico High School and received his BA in education from Chico State.
 He earned his Ph.D. of industrial arts from UCLA at age 27, something he was quite proud of in his life.

 Larry's first marriage to Jodi Heath produced three sons, Matt, Erick and Paul.
 Larry married Martha (Sipes) in a second marriage on Oct.
 4, 1975, and raised her three children, Mike, Paul and Katie, as his own.
 Martha was the true love of his life and they were married over 40 years.